s1awek/stock-director/README.md

 ## Installation

-1. Upload the `wp-stock-director` folder to the `/wp-content/plugins/` directory.
+1. Upload the `stock-director` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the 'Stock Status' to configure your stock status messages.